 1. Don’t Start from Scratch – Download Free Welcome Materials

-And lucky for you, we’ve built a complete kit of templates to help you get started on building a comprehensive welcome packet for newcomers.
+Our complete kit of templates will help you build a comprehensive welcome packet for newcomers.
 Download our free church welcome kit to get...

-We've all visited businesses, and there are designated parking spaces for special circumstances.
+We've all visited businesses with designated parking spaces for special circumstances.
 Stores have special parking for online order pick-up.
 Schools have designated parking for parents picking up students.

-To welcome church visitors, you can adopt this same practice.
+Churches can adopt this same practice to make visitors feel welcome.
 Designate parking spaces based on average attendance.
 If you only have a few visitors each Sunday, you can post signs reserving two or three spaces near the building for visitors.

 Megachurches have the luxury of designating entire parking lots for visitors.